-Let’s face it, traditional diet and exercise plans don’t work for everyone.
+Let’s face it, traditional cutting diet and exercise plans don’t work for everyone.
 They take a lot of time and commitment that most women just don’t have.
 Not only that, but who wants to spend their free time sweating it out in the gym?
 If you want to lose some extra pounds while keeping your sanity intact, you’re in luck.
 There are many great techniques to help you lose weight without difficult workout routines.
 You don’t have to give up on your weight loss journey!
-Here are ten small, yet effective life changes you can make to lose weight.
+Here are ten small cutting diet tips, yet effective life changes you can make to lose weight.

 This may seem like a no-brainer, but you would be surprised by how little water people drink throughout the day.
 Unfortunately, water is usually the last thing people want to drink, especially after a long day of work or chasing their children around.
 Drinking more water can provide you with a ton of great benefits.
 Water can help you feel full, thus preventing unnecessary cravings.

 You’ll also be keeping your skin, organs, and cells hydrated.
 Ditch the coffee and soda for at least a gallon of water each day.
 While it may seem tough at first, small amounts throughout the day add up quickly.
 Before you know it, you’ll meet your quota and feel great!